ajmorton/advent_of_code/2023-nim/Thoughts.md

 Surely this is a simple compiler optimisation?

 Still ~100 lines long.
 The lack of python's `eval` is really biting here.
 If the checks were > and <= then it my `eval` func could be halved in size with a bit of effort.
 Alas.

+## Day 20: Pulse Propagation
+It's been a while since a good reverse engineering problem.
+Initially looked one level deeper than the 4 components in the code comment.
+Clearly some counters going on in there when watching the bits flip every cycle.
+Instead take the easy solution of checking the 4 Conjunction components and eay the 200ms time cost for now.
+Getting this fast will be a question of input analysis rather than code optimisation.